 First Signs of Melanoma

-So here are several distinguishing characteristics that should raise flags.
+There are several distinguishing characteristics of melanomas that should raise flags.
 Experts call this the ABCDE's of melanoma detection:

 When the form of the growth is Asymmetrical or having two halves that don’t match each other